“Life’s Gamble” - A Dystopian Story by Ty Steinbrunner

 “This is much nicer than floor 2.
 Floor 2 doesn't even have windows.”
 Jerry said.

-“Well, at least you get electricity.”
+“Well, at least you get electricity.
+On cloudy days I can’t see anything up here.”
 I said, reading over my incoming SeeMe blips.
 I was starting to get busy again.

-“Yeah it is strange there's a black-out up here, but aside from that you get all these other wild amenities and best of all, an office.
-Plus you're getting paid for meaningful work.
+“Yeah but when do we get cloudy days?
+Besides, you get all these other saucy amenities, and best of all, an office.
+Also you're getting paid for meaningful work.
 All I do is click a button that says ‘yes’.
 My life sucks balls.”
 Jerry said.

-I threw a crumpled vaninap at his head.
+I threw a crumpled vaninap at him.
 It came to contact, grazing his battered, wrinkled forehead, then the powderized paper napkin disappeared into thin air.
 Another successful ‘Waste-not, Want-not’ product designed by the guys next door to our building.

 “Don’t talk too bad about your job.
 They’ll fire you immediately.”
 I said.
 I was only reminding him because that's how things worked.

 Remember how I said we count our employment time based on Mondays?
 Well, part of that is because turnover rates are so high.
 Most people don’t last more than four Mondays at their jobs.
 People are quickly distracted, bored, tired, and unwilling to continue doing what they ‘dedicated’ their whole lives to do.
-The Learning Halls emphasized this in year one.
-There isn’t any slack after you choose your career path.
+I remember the Learning Halls emphasized this in year one.
+There isn’t any slack after you obtain your career path.
 Whatever you go to the halls for, that’s your career.
-Guys who grew up, maybe like Jerry, get odd jobs or jobs that people would rather be dead than do all their lives.
+Guys who grew up, maybe like Jerry, received odd jobs or the jobs that people would rather be dead than do all their lives.

 What's happened is people have become noisy.
 It’s said the Halls are an equal opportunity and that the process of career selection is fair and works, but there's been a stir.
 People like Jerry can’t stand it anymore that people like me get an office and a special ‘desk’ all because a top hat with paper slips said so.
 There wasn’t an argument back when I was pulled for this job so why should there be now?
 This is a perspective that only people like me have.
 I feel alienated sometimes.
-While there is outside career training taught, it's found to be long and hard, so most people go as far as to say the Learning Halls are nothing but the ‘Life-Lottery’.
+While there is the opportunity for dual career training, it's found to be long and hard, so most people go as far as to say the Learning Halls are nothing but the ‘Life-Lottery’.
+You get what you get and don’t throw a fit.

 Jerry has been at the company longer than me, but I lucked out and got the better job.
+He looked something like forty, much older than me, meaning he’d been clicking ‘yes’ buttons for a while now.
 It was true, if he kept talking bad about his job then he was sure to lose it.
-This self-hatred leading to a leave would be his own doing.
-You can say terrible things about your job, you can ditch it and go unemployed, but I promise, you will die within 48 hours.
+This self-hatred leading to quitting would be his own doing.
+You can say terrible things about your job, you can ditch it and go unemployed, but I promise, you will die within 48 hours due to discomfort.
 This world isn’t made for freeloaders anymore.
 Either you worked or you suffered.
 Sometimes I think work distracts from the suffering, the constant, unwavering suffering…

 Dusting the paper particles from his hair and choking on his vape, Jerry went to lock in.

 “I’m sorry Pedro, I meant my work…it’s no fun.
 I suppose…I’m getting jealous of you.
-Don’t bring this up to management, please.”
+Don’t bring this up to management, please.
+They’ll think I’m unmotivated.”
 Jerry scrambled to save his behind.

 “Relax.”
 I said.

 As if I were his boss, I motioned him to settle down and to continue sharing his time with me.
-It went quiet, and crispy chicken sandwich vapor filled the space as we kept swapping looks at each other from across my office.
-I stood behind my desk and studied him, not as my subordinate or coworker, but truthfully as someone lesser.
+We went quiet, and crispy chicken sandwich vapor filled the space as we kept swapping looks at one other from across my office.
+I stood behind my ‘desk’ and studied him, not as my subordinate or coworker, but truthfully as someone lesser.

 “What are you doing after work?”
 I asked.

-So I’d been thinking, the only fun people got was from the nightlife, and it was crazy for me to ask Jerry because nobody goes out with associates or familiars - it is apparently taboo.
-Rumor says so, it is never wise to go ‘do nightlife’ with people you know, never.
+So I’d been thinking, the only fun people got was from the nightlife, and it was crazy for me to ask Jerry because nobody went out with associates or familiars - it is taboo.
+Most didn’t even know about the nightlife.
+I only heard about it through SeeMe confessions.
+Apparently, and rumor says so, those who partook in this ‘fun’ say it is never wise to go ‘do nightlife’ with people you know, never.

-I continued bringing up different things and when I said ‘nightlife’ he gave me a twisted look like he got the joke and like we both found something inappropriately funny.
+I continued bringing up different ideas.
+Walking, news watching, riffing, but when I said ‘nightlife’ he gave me a twisted look like he got the joke and like we both found something inappropriately funny.
 I suppose I was only curious about it, or maybe a lost part of me felt deserved an adventurous treat.
 If anyone seeked thrills it was Jerry, who was sad and his life was confined to pressing a little button.
 Perhaps breaking a cultural norm could be fun.
-It was another thought I had been having for some time, and I had a feeling Jerry knew more about it than I did.
+It was another thought that I had been having for some time, and I had a feeling Jerry knew more about it than I did.

 “Gee, Pedro I had no idea you were into all that?”
 Jerry chuckled.